tr7077/JavaSpringECommerceWebApp/README.md

-# E-Commerce web app in java spring boot (backend)
+# E-Commerce web app in java spring boot (api + mysql)
-## a fully working api the connects an online e-shop with a MySql database for managing users, orders, products, carts, etc..
-Security & login/signup has been implemented as well.
+## an app that exposes endpoints for managing an online e-shop.
+Connects with a MySql database for full CRUD operations
 ### How to run: